 Catherine Allan is Associate Professor in Environmental Sociology and Planning at the Albury campus of Charles Sturt University (CSU).
 She held a variety of agency rural land management extension roles in Victoria and South Australia before becoming an academic in 2001.
 Catherine’s research explores regional scale adaptive management of ‘natural resources’.
 As an experienced community facilitator, Catherine has particular interests in social learning and systems thinking to support sustainable relationships among human and biophysical elements.
 As well as research and supervision, Catherine has been the Presiding Officer of the CSU Human Research Ethics Committee since 2014, and was Associate Director of the Institute for Land Water and Society from 2014 to 2017.

-Dr Richard Doyle
+Associate Professor Richard Doyle

 University of Tasmania